peteretep/peteretep.github.io/_posts/2016-05-01-wind-turbine-blades.md

 Advantages of these materials include:

 \begindescription
-  \item [Recyclable:] Thermoplastic polymers are generally recyclable.
+  * Recyclable: Thermoplastic polymers are generally recyclable.
-  \item [Durability:] Thermoplastic composites are more durable and resistant to impact than thermoset composites.
+  * Durability: Thermoplastic composites are more durable and resistant to impact than thermoset composites.
-  \item [Automation:] Thermoplastic composite are suitable for a wider range of automated manufacture methods.
+  * Automation: Thermoplastic composite are suitable for a wider range of automated manufacture methods.
 \enddescription

 Éirecomposites Teoranta have researched these materials extensively, and currently produce a small turbine blade from Twintex\texttrademark.